bohrium/chess/README.markdown

 *   TODO: memoize {(depth, board) --> eval} during search
 *   TODO: quiescnece search to handle captures (but not (yet) checks)
 *   TODO: zero-window scouting

+#### Reductions

+We reduce when a position seems too good to be relevant (as judged by null move) or too bad to be (as judged by late move in two ways).
+We extend when a position when it seems substantially better than all of its siblings --- since we like to phrase everything in terms of reductions, this means we reduce unless we are at a best sibling seems much better than the others.
+Thus, we have NULL MOVE REDUCTIONS, LATE MOVE REDUCTIONS, and CO-SINGULAR REDUCTIONS.
+The last of those e.g. helps us evade checks.

 #### BFS beam search